Open-Shock/.github/profile/README.md

 ## Planned features / wip:
 + Local server
-+ Advanced realtime control / modulating intensity as its going / patters and more!
++ Advanced realtime control / modulating intensity as its going / patterns and more!
 + Dashboard to group shockers together and have greater control

 ## Discord